All Articles

 Additional risks associated with natural gas appliances include fire hazards, carbon monoxide and explosions.
 From higher premiums to specialized coverage, those risks can impact your home insurance.

 » Tip: Looking for a short-term solution while you ponder the switch from a gas to electric stove?
-A carbon monoxide detector7 can help keep your family safe — and may earn you a discount on your home insurance.
+A carbon monoxide detector can help keep your family safe — and may earn you a discount on your home insurance.
 In fact, gas stove or not, this affordable alarm (about $20 for a basic model) can be a wise investment.

 Rebates*